UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ## File Transfer

 We recommend to use command line `scp` and `sftp`.
-The are accessible to all users, via a shell for Linux and Mac users and via WSL and `cmd` for Windows users.
+These are accessible to all users, via a shell for Linux and Mac users and via WSL and `cmd` for Windows users.

+### Using scp

+From the command line on your PC, type

 `scp file username@bunya.rcc.uq.edu.au:/path-to-place-for-file/`